-An exciting feature begun at the 1990 championships is the 'Regions' Cup', awarded to the regional team earning the greatest total number of 'World Cup' points in all of the national championship races and combined.
-In 2005 the Regions Cup was renamed the Tom Garner Cup in memory of Tom Garner, former Rocky/Central Director and long time supporter of alpine ski racing.
-Only USA skiers participate on regional teams.
+A feature that began at the 1990 championships is the Regions' Cup, awarded to the regional team earning the greatest total number of World Cup points in all of the national championship events and combined.
+In 2005 the Regions Cup was renamed the Tom Garner Cup in memory of Tom Garner, former Rocky/Central Director and long-time supporter of alpine ski racing.
+Only USA skiers will score Region's Cup points.
 USST members score points for their home region.
 USA collegiate athletes score points for the region in which the school exists.